Ellie Schiller Homosassa Springs Wildlife State Park

 A NOTE FROM THE MANAGER

-Start your visit with a leisurely pontoon boat ride down Pepper Creek to the wildlife park.
-Along the way you may see ospreys nesting, limpkins, herons or egrets wading in the creek, wood ducks swimming along; not to mention turtles sunning on logs, fish and, maybe even an otter.
-Every day a different experience waits.
+Start your visit with a leisurely pontoon boat ride down Pepper Creek to the Wildlife Park.
+Along the way you may see ospreys nesting, limpkins, herons or egrets wading in the creek, wood ducks swimming along; not to mention turtles sunning on logs, fish, otter, and maybe even an alligator.
+Every day offers a new experience.

-A visit to the park is a day you'll long remember, the ideal family outing.
-Leave your everyday worries behind you as you set out to explore the Real Florida at
+A day at the Wildlife Park is a day you'll long remember, the ideal family outing.
+Leave your

 - Kimberlee Tennille, Park Manager